Interval Analysis of Worst-case Stationary Moments for Stochastic Chemical Reactions with Uncertain Parameters: Mathematical Optimization for the Worst-case Analysis

+In particular, if the constraints $\Omega$ on the moments of $\mathbb{P}_K$ is represented by LMIs, the optimization problem becomes a semidefinite program (SDP), which will be discussed in detail in Section \ref{res-sec}.
+More specifically, this class of optimization is known as an SDP relaxation of the generalized moment problem \citep{Lasserre2009}.
+The use of such SDP relaxation was previously studied for computing valid bounds of the moments when the parameter $K_i$ of the propensity function $w_i(\bm{X}, K_i)$ is given and deterministic \citep{Ghusinga2017, SakuraiCDC2017, SakuraiRSInt2018,Dowdy2018, Kuntz2019}.
+Proposition 1 extends these results to enable the exploration of the {\it worst-case} moments when the parameters are given as an uncertain set of distributions $\mathcal{P}$.

 {\bf Remark 2.} When a conservation law holds for some molecular species, the redundant state variables in the CME can be systematically removed by using the bases of the left null space of the stoichiometry matrix $[\bm{s}_1, \bm{s}_2, \ldots, \bm{s}_r]$ as shown in \cite{Dowdy2018}.
-This allows for reducing the number of variables in the resulting optimization problem and accelerating the computation time.
+This allows for reducing the number of variables and tightening computed bounds of the optimization problem.

-When the moments of the parameter distribution, $\bm{\xi}$, are known {\it a priori}, they can be substituted in $\bar{\bm{\xi}}$ to reduce the variables.
-The solution of the optimization program then provides a theoretically guaranteed certificate that the moment of a copy number distribution is within the computed bounds even when the parameter distribution is given only as a set $\mathcal{P}$, which answers the Problem posed in Section \ref{cme-sec}.

-In the simplest case where the entire parameter distribution $\mathbb{P}_K$ is given without uncertainty, we can simply substitute its moments $\mathbb{E}[\bm{K}^{\bm{\beta}}]$ to $\bm{\bar{\xi}}$ to solve the optimization problem.
-The moments of the parameter distribution, $\bm{\xi}$, can be systematically determined if the parameters $K_i~(i=1,2,\ldots,r)$ are independently distributed, and the marginal distributions of $\mathbb{P}_K$ are given by well-known parametric distributions such as Poisson or gamma distributions as shown in Section \ref{partial-example}.

-In a more complex case, where the underlying parameter distribution is not parametric nor completely known, the parameter distribution can be constrained only by the moments of the parameter distribution as $h_i(\bm{\xi}) \ge 0$.
-The inequality constraints are useful in more practical situations where only the low order moments such as the mean and the variance are given or estimated from data while the shape of the entire distribution is unknown, which is illustrated in Section \ref{complete-example}.